Ask AI

 Inpatient care

-Bowel rest: as per JGA 2019 guidelines, Advise dietary restriction and bowel rest in patients with acute diverticulitis who display an inflammatory response without abscess formation or bowel perforation.
+Bowel rest: as per JGA 2019 guidelines, advise dietary restriction and bowel rest in patients with acute diverticulitis who display an inflammatory response without abscess formation or bowel perforation.

 B